 Laura Crone (Hermia; she/her) is an actress who has been working on a lot of non-acting stuff for a while but could not be happier to be coming out of “retirement” for this project!
 She also makes videos featuring underqualified film analysis, music theory-type adventures, deeply personal shenanigans, and swords at lauracrone on youtube. (@down_w_lcc on twitter, @thelccwontletyoube on instagram)

-Maciek Nowak/Wensleydale Cheddar (Mustard-Seed; they/them/he/him) is a stammering mess of a manga podcaster and video essayist from Poland.
+Maciek Nowak/Wensleydale Cheddar (Mustard-Seed; they/them) is a stammering mess of a manga podcaster and video essayist from Poland.
 English phonetician by trade, they discuss short series in Manga Mosaic and read through World Trigger volume by volume in Duckface Diaries, mostly talking about structure, character dynamics and political readings.
 Look out for their animated fantasy series, Pengantar, coming out in December! (@WensleyCheddar on Twitter, Wensleydale Cheddar on YouTube, podcasts on Spotify).

 Matt Crowley (Flute; he/him) is a video essayist and filmmaker from Kent, England.
 After leaving college with an Advanced Diploma in Performing Arts, he created a series of short films under the production banner ‘The House That Jack Built’ (or THTJB), becoming a film columnist and critic for the website blog.
 Eventually, he teamed with long time friend and creative, Sam Lightwing, to create video essay series ‘So Much for Pathos’ in late 2013.
 The House That Jack Built currently has over 350,000 channel views, with popular So Much for Pathos episodes including: ‘We Need to Talk About Kevin’, ‘The Shawshank Redemption’, ‘I Love You, Phillip Morris’ and ‘Watchmen Part 1 & 2’.
 (TheHouseThatJackBuilt on YouTube, @MattJCrowley on twitter)